Taskeract Taskeract

 Right-click a session in the sidebar and choose Delete.
 Taskeract performs a safety check before deleting:

 Deletion is never blocked — warnings are informational so you can make an informed choice.
-When you confirm, the session is soft-deleted: its worktree is removed and the branch is cleaned up locally and on the remote, but the session record is preserved so it can be restored later.
+When you confirm, the session is soft-deleted: its worktree and local branch are removed, and the session record is preserved so it can be restored later.

 Restoring Sessions